ishraqsadik/OnRoute/README.md

   -d '{"source":"Tampa, FL", "destination":"Miami, FL", "start_time":"1:00 PM"}'
 ```

-## Troubleshooting

-### Common Issues and Solutions:

-1. **Hardcoded Stops Appearing**: Make sure `NEXT_PUBLIC_USE_LLAMA_MODEL=true` is in your .env.local file

-2. **No API Connection**:
-   - Visit http://localhost:3000/debug to check API status
-   - Verify the Llama API is running on port 8000
-   - Check for CORS errors in browser console

-3. **Google Maps Not Loading**:
-   - Ensure your Google Maps API key is valid
-   - Enable Geocoding, Places, and Directions APIs in your Google Cloud account

-4. **No Restaurant Recommendations**:
-   - Check your prompt wording (be specific about cuisines or preferences)
-   - Verify the Llama API is connecting to Google's services properly

 ## Implementation Details

 - The frontend uses Next.js with React and Tailwind CSS